felixscode/SlideMaster/README.md

 ## ❓ Frequently Asked Questions

-**Q: What advantages does SlideMaster offer over Slidev's built-in hosting?**
+**Q: What advantages does SlideMaster3000 offer over Slidev's built-in hosting?**
-A: SlideMaster provides authentication, centralized presentation management, and eliminates the need for multiple server instances.
+A: SlideMaster3000 provides authentication, centralized presentation management, and eliminates the need for multiple server instances.

-**Q: Is SlideMaster suitable for enterprise presentations?**
+**Q: Is SlideMaster3000 suitable for enterprise presentations?**
 A: NO!
-As of now SlideMaster is a **1.
+As of now SlideMaster3000 is a **1.
 DAY build**.
 Authentication is **not secure** and process managemnt quite ambigous

 **Q: Can the default port configuration be modified?**
 A: Yes, port configuration can be modified by updating the Slidev startup parameters and corresponding iframe URL.